amyy-l/amyy-l/README.md

 - 🌱 I’m currently learning nix and python
 - 😄 Pronouns: she/her

-- Nerdy gal looking to make all her code she will ever write open for the world.
+- Nerdy gal looking to make all the code she will ever write open for the world.